-- Gender: Men have increased risk of brain cancer.
-However, there are few types which are found more in women.
+Gender: Men have an increased risk of brain cancer.
+However, there are a few types that are found more in women.

-- Genetic Background: There are few of them that show increased linkage to genetic inheritance.
+Genetic Background: There are a few of them that show increased linkage to genetic inheritance.

-- Environmental Exposure: This is one of the most crucial risk factors that leads to the brain cancer.
-Exposure to chemicals likes solvents, pesticides (through inhalation or indirectly by consuming them) either at home or at work is one of the primary risk factors.
-Other environmental causes like allergens, viruses and infections might also lead to this disease.
+Environmental Exposure: This is one of the most crucial risk factors that lead to brain cancer.
+Exposure to chemicals like solvents, and pesticides (through inhalation or indirectly by consuming them) either at home or at work is one of the primary risk factors.
+Other environmental causes like allergens, viruses, and infections might also lead to this disease.

-- Exposure to Electromagnetic and Ionising Radiations: EM radiations that emit from cell phone use or power lines have not yet been proven to increase the risk of getting this cancer disease; however it is controversial.
-Exposure to ionising radiations like X-rays also increases the chances.
+Exposure to Electromagnetic and Ionising Radiations: EM radiations that emit from cell phone use or power lines have not yet been proven to increase the risk of getting this cancer disease; however it is controversial.
+Exposure to ionizing radiations like X-rays also increases the chances.

-- People with compromised immune system such as those suffering from AIDS are more likely to have this condition
+People with the compromised immune systems such as those suffering from AIDS are more likely to have this condition

 Did you know?
-Cell phone usage DOES NOT increase the risk of brain tumor.
+Cell phone usage DOES NOT increase the risk of brain tumors.
 There has been no scientific proof.
-Although the usage of cell phone has grown drastically in last 10 years, the incidence of brain tumor has not seen a significant rise.
+Although the usage of cell phones has grown drastically in the last 10 years, the incidence of brain tumors has not seen a significant rise.